Proudly Serving in Oregon Since 1950

 Academic Scholarship Application

-Welcome to the Pioneer Telephone Academic Scholarship.
+Welcome to the Pioneer Connect Academic Scholarship.
 This is one of two scholarship programs currently offered by Pioneer.
-The other is the Pioneer Telephone Vocational/Technical Scholarship.
-A student can apply for the Vocational/Technical Scholarship or the Academic Scholarship but cannot apply for both scholarships in the same year.
-Follow this link (Vocational/Technical) for information concerning the Vocational/Technical Scholarship.
+The other is the Pioneer Connect Community College Scholarship.
+A student can apply for the Community College Scholarship or the Academic Scholarship but cannot apply for both scholarships in the same year.
+Follow this link (Community College) for information concerning the Community College Scholarship.

 The Academic Scholarship is an online submission only.

 Application must be submitted no later than March 31, 2019 by 4:30pm.